pbfrandsen/CBA_genomics_workshop/02_genome_assembly.md

 awk '$1 ~/S/ {print ">"$2"\n"$3}' $1.asm.bp.hap2.p_ctg.gfa > $1.asm.bp.hap2.p_ctg.fasta
 ```

- The '-t' determines the number of CPUs or processor cores, and the '-o' indicates the output file prefix.
+ The `-t` determines the number of CPUs or processor cores, and the `-o` indicates the output file prefix.

 The values that begin with `$` are argument or input you'll provide when submitting your job.
 In this case, we'll use `$1` to indicate the prefix of what you want to call the assembly and `$2` to indicate the read `FASTQ` file.